GVC Students Giving Rwandan Students The Chance At Education - PembinaValleyOnline.com

 Giesbrecht adds the donations needed to help send these kids to school is hopefully only be short-term, through Assess Based Community Development, training the mothers so they can provide the schooling funds in the future.

-After hearing about Kigali, Sideq wanted the class to help out where it could.
+After hearing about Kigali, Sidhu wanted the class to help out where it could.

 Nussey showed a video to the class, which sparked the fire, Becky Scheling was very enthusiastic, during the planning saying they would raise $1,500.
 Nussey says she hosted a craft sale a while back raising around $300 and believed the goal of $1,500 was unattainable.
 The group raised over $1,644.